Getting over your partner’s past isn’t as complicated as we think.

 But first: let’s say you want to build a house.

 So you go the bank and take out a loan.
-You buy a plot of land.
-You buy lumber, siding, concrete, etc. You find some house-building books and plans, and talk to others who’ve built houses similar to the one you envision for yourself.
-You spend hours sitting on your plot of land, picturing how your house will look once it’s finished.
+You buy a plot of land, lumber, siding, concrete, etc. You find some house-building books and plans and talk to others who’ve built houses similar to the one you envision for yourself.
+And, you spend hours sitting on your plot of land, picturing how your house will look once it’s finished.

 Still, your house is no closer to being finished than it was when you started.